Update-Efficient Error-Correcting Product-Matrix Codes: Introduction

+There are several existing code constructions of regenerating codes for exact regeneration\cite{WU09,CAD10,SUH11,RAS11}.
+In~\cite{WU09}, Wu and Dimakis apply ideas from interference alignment\cite{CAD08,MAD08} to construct the codes for $n = 4$ and $k = 2$.
+The idea was extended to the more general case of $k<\max\{3,n/2\}$ in~\cite{SUH11}.
+In~\cite{RAS11}, Rashmi {\it et al.} used product-matrix construction to design optimal $[n,k,d\ge 2k-2]$ MSR codes and $[n,k,d]$ MBR codes for exact regeneration.
+These constructions of exact-regenerating codes are the first for which the code length $n$ can be chosen independently of other parameters.
+However, only crash-stop failures of storage nodes are considered in~\cite{RAS11}.

+The problem of the security of regenerating codes was considered in~\cite{PAW11} and in~\cite{OGG11,HAN12-INFOCOM,RAS12}.
+In~\cite{PAW11}, the security problem against eavesdropping and adversarial attack during the data reconstruction and regeneration processes was considered.
+Upper bounds on the maximum amount of information that can be stored safely were derived.
+Pawar {\it et al.} also gave an explicit code construction for $d=n-1$ in the bandwidth-limited regime.
+The problem of Byzantine fault tolerance for regenerating codes was considered in~\cite{OGG11}.
+Oggier and Datta investigated the resilience of regenerating codes when supporting multi-repairs.
+By collaboration among newcomers, they derived upper bounds on the resilience capability of regenerating codes.
+Our work deals with Byzantine failures for product-matrix regenerating codes and it does not need to have multiple newcomers to recover the failures.

+Based on the same code construction as given in~\cite{RAS11}, Han {\it et al.} extended Rashmi's work to provide decoding algorithms that can handle Byzantine failures~\cite{HAN12-INFOCOM}.
+In~\cite{HAN12-INFOCOM}, decoding algorithms for both MSR and MBR error-correcting product-matrix codes were provided.
+In particular, the decoding of an $[n,k,d]$ MBR code given in~\cite{HAN12-INFOCOM} can decode errors up to error correction capability of $\lfloor\frac{n-k+1}{2}\rfloor=\frac{n-k}{2}$ since $n-k$ is even.
+In~\cite{RAS12}, the code capability and resilience were discussed for error-correcting regenerating codes.
+Rashmi, {\it et al.} proved that it is possible to decode an $[n,k,d]$ MBR code up to $\lfloor\frac{n-k}{2}\rfloor$ errors.
+The authors also claimed that any $[n,k,d\ge 2k-2]$ MSR code can be decoded up to $\lfloor\frac{n-k}{2}\rfloor$ errors.
+However no explicit decoding (data reconstruction) procedure was provided due to which these codes cannot be used in practice.
+Thus, one contribution of this paper is to present a decoding algorithm for MSR codes.

-In addition to bandwidth efficiency and error correction capability, another desirable feature for regenerating codes is {\it update complexity}~\cite{RAW11}, defined as the maximum number of encoded symbols that must be updated while a single data symbol is modified.
+In addition to bandwidth efficiency and error correction capability, another desirable feature for regenerating codes is {\it update complexity}~\cite{RAW11}, defined as the number of nonzero elements in the row of the encoding matrix with the maximum Hamming weight.\footnote{The update complexity adopted from~\cite{RAW11} is not equivalent to the maximum number of encoded symbols that must be updated while a single data symbol is modified.} The smaller the number, the lower the update complexity is.
 Low update complexity is desirable in scenarios where updates are frequent.
-Clearly, the update complexity of a regenerating code is determined by the number of non-zero elements in the row of the encoding matrix with the maximum Hamming weight.
-The smaller the number, the lower the update complexity is.